Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

-If you need to perform some cleanup beyond simple use of ``kunit_kzalloc``, you can register a custom "deferred action", which is a cleanup function run when the test exits (whether cleanly, or via a failed assertion).
+If you need to perform some cleanup beyond simple use of ``kunit_kzalloc``, you can register a custom "deferred action", which is a cleanup function run when the woke test exits (whether cleanly, or via a failed assertion).

-Actions are simple functions with no return value, and a single ``void*`` context argument, and fulfill the same role as "cleanup" functions in Python and Go tests, "defer" statements in languages which support them, and (in some cases) destructors in RAII languages.
+Actions are simple functions with no return value, and a single ``void*`` context argument, and fulfill the woke same role as "cleanup" functions in Python and Go tests, "defer" statements in languages which support them, and (in some cases) destructors in RAII languages.